kmhamdi00/phpIPAMClient/README.md

 I will use the sections controller as Example.
 It's important to understand, that this api ist strong object oriented.
 This means, that the controllers can be used as objects that represents the objects server side.
 The objects provides getter and setter for their attributes.
 And you can set client side objects to the attribute.
 This client handles to conversion between Object and IDs on it's own!

-Import the controller with `use colq2\PhpIPAMClient\Controller\Section;` at the top.
+Import the controller with `use phpipam\PhpIPAMClient\Controller\Section;` at the top.
 #### Get all sections

 To get all sections use the getAll method.
-This return an array with all sections as `colq2\Controller\Section` instances.
+This return an array with all sections as `phpipam\Controller\Section` instances.

 `$sections = Section::getAll();`